-Home to extensive nature reserves, vast sandy beaches, stylish coastal towns and rich history, this coastline is a haven for nature-lovers.
+The East Coast is home to extensive nature reserves, vast sandy beaches, stylish coastal towns and rich history, this coastline is a haven for nature-lovers.

 If you’ve never visited the beautiful east coast of England, this is for you!
 The famous Norfolk Broads, including the National Park, are home to an enormous variety of birdlife, especially at migration times.

 But the East Coast also offers concert venues, museums, stately homes, quaint villages and market towns, ancient churches and much, much more.
-Prepare to be inspired.
+Prepare to be inspired!

-Attraction-packed resorts like Skegness, Great Yarmouth and Clacton-on-Sea line the coast as well as smaller villages like Louth, Aldeburgh and Britain’s most easterly town of Lowestoft with its wide sandy beaches on one side and woodland on the other.
+Attraction-packed resorts like Skegness, Great Yarmouth and Clacton-on-Sea line the coast.
+As well as smaller villages like Louth, Aldeburgh and Britain’s most easterly town of Lowestoft with its wide sandy beaches on one side and woodland on the other.

 Visit royal estates, vast wetlands or the network of lakes and rivers that comprise the Norfolk Broads, this area is ideal for a relaxing getaway.
 Famous not just for its bird life, it’s also common to spot seals while walking along its miles of coastal paths and trails.

-Several coaches a day from central London to key East Coast hubs – Hull, Lincoln, Norwich, Ipswich, Colchester and Southend.
+Several coaches a day from central London to Hull, Lincoln, Norwich, Ipswich, Colchester and Southend.